 If you want to save for Christmas there are special accounts offered by everyone from banks and building societies to supermarkets and special Christmas savings clubs.
 Some pay a much better return than others but – watch out – because your money may not be protected.

-There are a number of different providers that offer Christmas savings schemes, including:
+There are a number of different providers that offer Christmas savings clubs or schemes, including:

 - Banks and building societies.
 As well as ordinary savings accounts, several offer special Christmas savings accounts.

-– Supermarkets.
+- Supermarkets.
 Several of the main supermarkets offer them.
-There’s Tesco Clubcard Christmas Saver and there used to be an Asda Christmas Savings Card.
+There’s a Tesco Clubcard Christmas Saver and there is an Asda Christmas Savings Card.
 Sainsbury’s doesn’t have a Christmas savings scheme, but says that many of its customers who have a Nectar card use that to save for Christmas spending.
 The Co-op has a Christmas saving stamp as well.

 - Credit unions.
 Credit unions are often locally run, community based savings organisations.
 They may pay a special bonus or dividend at Christmas or may pay a set rate of interest.
 You can find out about credit unions near to you, or that you may be eligible to join, on the ABCUL website (it stands for the Association of British Credit Unions).